 If you want to get those creative juices flowing, one of the best things you can do is make a writer mood board.
 This is basically a collage of images, words, and anything else that inspires you and gets you in the mood to write.
 Not sure how to make one?
 No worries – I’ve got you covered.
-Read on for my tips on how to create a writer mood board that will get you motivated to write.
+Read on for tips on creating a writer mood board that will get you motivated to write.

 How to Create a Book Mood Board